georgewallace/elasticsearch/docs/reference/query-languages/esql/esql-commands.md

 | WHERE message LIKE """foo \* bar"""
 ```

-Use `RLIKE` to filter data based on string patterns using using [regular expressions](/reference/query-languages/regexp-syntax.md). `RLIKE` usually acts on a field placed on the left-hand side of the operator, but it can also act on a constant (literal) expression.
+Use `RLIKE` to filter data based on string patterns using using [regular expressions](regexp-syntax.md). `RLIKE` usually acts on a field placed on the left-hand side of the operator, but it can also act on a constant (literal) expression.
 The right-hand side of the operator represents the pattern.

+%  This is generated by ESQL’s AbstractFunctionTestCase.
+Do no edit it.
+See ../README.md for how to regenerate it.

 **Supported types**